SfietKonstantin/docker-sailfishos-sdk/README.md

 The goal of this repository is to package the [Sailfish OS platform SDK](https://sailfishos.org/wiki/Platform_SDK) as a Docker image.

+This image can be used to invoke all the command-line tools shipped in the SDK.
+It is not really a replacement of Jolla's VM based SDK, as the image has no integration with Qt Creator, nor can it deploy automatically to the emulator.

+Instead this image can be used when automation are needed, for instance in CI.
+However, you can still use it in your daily developement workflow by invoking the tools and the deployment steps manually.

 This repository contains one script, `build.sh`, that will

 1. Download the latest version of the SDK